Search

 As Cincinnati grew in the 19th century became heavily populated and polluted by factory smoked.
 Surrounded by our " Seven Hills”, movement to the west and east of the basin was difficult.
 It was especially difficult to the west of the city because of the Mill Creek, which is a twenty-eight-mile steam that flows from West Chester in Butler County to the Ohio River, just west of downtown Cincinnati.
 The stream flooded frequently and was almost impossible to cross at those times.
 Early attempts to bridge the creek failed, until 1870 when a metal bridge that lasted for years was built.

 Evans Price, an immigrant from Wales, was the first to settle the area between the Mill Creek and what was to become Price Hill.
-He built a log home in 1807 and them built both a saw mill and a brickyard at the end of what is now West Eighth Street.
+He built a log home in 1807.
+His son, Rees E. Price, reestablished his father's holdings and built both a saw mill and a brickyard in lower Price Hill.
 When word got out that building materials were available, new settlers arrived.
 Price, happy with his success, named the growing area between the creek and the bottom of the hill Prospect.
 By the turn of the century, Prospect had a population of 10,000 residents, plus another 10,000 who came into the neighborhood each day to work.